KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Findings" %}
 * Anemo supports that can proc multiple swirl infused with different elements rapidly can have multiple elements resist debuffs applied at the same time.
-* A single anemo application on an enemy with electro-charged will reduce both hydro and electro resistances
+* A single anemo application on an enemy with electro-charged will reduce both hydro and electro resistances.
+* 4 piece Viridescent Venerer only shreds if the wearer is onfield during a swirl that they trigger.
 {% endtab %}
 {% endtabs %}